 - Count the number of positive meters climbed during training, whether running or cycling

 That is to say, for the normal thing that we can find in watches that use this type of sensor, but that normally is in a higher price range.
 But of course, perhaps it is because in those models the sensor serves for something since, in the case of the Amazfit, the barometric altimeter serves for the same thing as the optical pulse sensor: for nothing.

 Going back to the graphs, here is an example.
 It's not a question of being more or less precise, it's that it offers absurd information.

-In short, I'm not going to comment any further on this because the graphs speak for themselves.
-Obviously it's not strange that you arrive from a training session and I tell you that you've done 1,000m positives and you say "well, I'm like a bull".
-Well, I'm sorry, you're being viciously lied to.
+In short, I'm not going to say anything more about it because the graphs speak for themselves.
+Obviously it is not strange that you come back from a training session and I tell you that you have done 1.000m positive and you say "well, I'm like a bull".
+Well, I'm sorry, they are lying to you.